misstan811/Polar-watermarking/README.md

 # Polar-watermarking
 Operation process:
+Operation process:
-Click to run H_s_resizeattack.m, and the code will automatically start running.
+When you input "run H_s_resizeattack", the code will automatically start running.
 During the process, experimental data will be generated.
-There may be an issue where the images cannot be found.
+There might be a problem of unable to find the image.
-This problem can be resolved by right - clicking to add the image folder to the running folder.
+This can be solved by right-clicking and adding the image folder to the running folder.
+Subsequently, editable code will be provided.